 May 13, 2016

 Artists in the Classroom grants bring professional artists into schools for rich learning experiences.
-The artists engage your students in a creative process, whether it is being used to explore fractals in nature, investigate family history through images or dive deep into the stories behind classical tales.
+The artists engage students in a creative process, whether it is being used to explore fractals in nature, investigate family history through imagery or dive deep into the stories behind classical tales.

 The creative process is cyclical and successively cumulative.
 As the new BC Curriculum's Core Competencies point out, "Creative thinking is deeply collaborative.
 New thoughts and concepts are built on combinations of existing thoughts and concepts.
 The ideas available as raw material for creative thinking depend on previous experiences and learning, as well as one's cultural legacy."
 Because of its divergent and collaborative nature, the creative process engages young people through a natural approach of play.
 It deemphasizes the pressure of producing "the one and only solution" and instead engages young people to think in possibilities rather than deficiencies, where mistakes and failure are destigmatized and utilized as opportunities for learning.